contrapunctus-1/ido-mini/README.md

 ## TODO
 1. When called twice in succession, quit ido-mini
 2. color the matched substring in the candidates?
 3. store only search terms in input history, not the selected buffer names/file paths
 4. Mimic exact C-j (`ido-select-text`) and RET behaviour (`ido-exit-minibuffer`)
 5. What if we search for files (perhaps only in user-specified directories, when provided) when there are no matches in the buffer list as well as in recentf?
 6. Add animated
 7. Add indicator if flx-ido-mode is enabled
-8. Stop using abbreviated prefixes
-9. Add tests
+8. Add tests

 ## Thanks
 Thanks to wilfredh for the initial code that got me started -